-Whether you’re on a tight budget or you’re trying to save yourself some money – many of us like to get the best bargains when it comes to household items and other staples.
+Whether you’re on a tight budget or you’re trying to save yourself some money – many of us like to get the best bargains when it comes to household items and other consumer staples.
 While this is usually a great idea, there are certain items that you should never scrimp on.

 Pinching the pennies on certain items leads to what is called a ‘false economy’.
 This is where you might spend less many on a certain item initially, however, due to lower quality, you need to keep replacing that item.
 So, over time, you actually spend more money on the cheaper item than you would have paid for the more expensive item that will last you longer.

-Computers can feel incredibly expensive, but you’ve got remember that these are powerful tools that many of use for work or study.
-True, you can get relatively cheap models that won’t cost you much initially, but these models tend to be slower, have less storage and may need regular servicing from early on.
+Computers can feel incredibly expensive, but you’ve got to remember that these are powerful tools that many of use for work or study.
+True, you can get relatively cheap models that won’t cost you much initially, but these models tend to be slower, have less storage, and may need regular servicing from early on.
 Worse, they may just break.